filodb/FiloDB/README.md

 3. It might be easier to pass in an entire configuration file to FiloDB.
 Pass the java option `-Dfilodb.config.file=/path/to/my-filodb.conf`, for example using `--java-driver-options`.

 Note that if Cassandra is kept as the default column store, the keyspace can be changed on each transaction by specifying the `database` option in the data source API, or the database parameter in the Scala API.

+For metrics system configuration, see the metrics section below.

+#### Passing Cassandra Authentication Settings

+Typically, you have per-environment configuration files, and you do not want to check in username and password information.
+Here are ways to pass in authentication settings:

+* Pass in the credentials on the command line.
+  - For Spark, `--conf spark.filodb.cassandra.username=XYZ` etc.
+  - For CLI, other apps, pass in JVM args: `-Dfilodb.cassandra.username=XYZ`
+* Put the credentials in a local file on the host, and refer to it from your config file.
+In your config file, do `include "/usr/local/filodb-cass-auth.properties"`.
+The properties file would look like:

+        filodb.cassandra.username=XYZ
+        filodb.cassandra.password=AABBCC

 ### Spark Data Source API Example (spark-shell)